SonNThai/Joke/Bad Joke.md

 # Joke

-What is red and smells like paint?
+What is red and smells like orange paint?